Skin school, Acne, Anti-aging, Skincare

 After restarting with tretinoin:

-• minimize the strength – use low-strength tretinoin until your skin is accustomed to the medication’s effects;
+• Use low-strength tretinoin until your skin is accustomed to the medication’s effects;

 Tolerance usually improves with continued use in 3-4 weeks.
 Then you can use tretinoin nightly.